mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsCorrelationData) SetModuleGuid(v string)
 ```

-SetModuleGuid gets a reference to the given datadog.NullableString and assigns it to the ModuleGuid field.
+SetModuleGuid gets a reference to the given common.NullableString and assigns it to the ModuleGuid field.

 <a name="AlertsCorrelationData.SetModuleGuidNil"></a>
 ### func \(\*AlertsCorrelationData\) [SetModuleGuidNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_correlation_data.go#L372>)